-AMD G-series was released in March this year and offers major improvements compared to previous low power processors from AMD.
+AMD G-series SOC was released in March this year and offers major improvements compared to previous low power processors from AMD.
 The operating temperature range is extended for use in embedded systems.
 Error correcting code, ECC is introduced in memory.
 CPU, GPU and I/O controller is integrated into one single chip.

 The processor ships today.
 Customers have been particularly positive towards one aspect, according to Dr. Kamal Khouri, Director of Embedded Systems Product Management & Marketing at AMD.